Here is what our past members have shared about the program:

-Des'ree, international student, 1st year, Beedie School of Business
+Des'ree, international undergraduate, 1st year, Beedie School of Business

 You won't find many communities like this one.
 This is a program where you feel welcomed in the midst of other fellow international students that share the same struggles of missing home, family and friends.